jensecj/.emacs.d/README.md

    [Technomancy's better-defaults package](https://github.com/technomancy/better-defaults),
    and then dig through this repo for useful nuggets, instead of forking it directly.

- * It should be possible to simply clone entire repo, drop it into a clean install of emacs, and it should set everything up properly, but bugs may exist!
+ * It should be possible to simply clone the entire repo, drop it into a clean install of emacs, and it should set everything up properly, but your experience may vary!

  * The key bindings are optimized for a [danish keyboard layout](http://fontmeme.com/images/danish-keyboard-550x183.png).